 For a visual representation of what a hydrostatic head test looks like, check out this video:

 All of the tents on this list used aluminum or some type of metal for their poles, and this should be a requirement for whatever tent you’re looking at for high winds.
-Aluminum is a stronger material, and is less likely to splinter and break than fiberglass.
+Aluminum is a stronger material, and is less likely to splinter and break than fiberglass poles.
 It’s also lighter and will last longer.
-Although aluminum construction poles are typically more expensive, they are not necessarily significantly more money and are worth the added expense in exchange for a much better quality.
-Basically, don’t buy a tent with fiberglass poles unless you are a casual camper who doesn’t typically camp and isn’t exposed to windy or wet conditions.

 The biggest consideration when it comes to weight is intended use, such as car camping or backpacking – the more you intend to carry it, the lighter you’re going to want it.
-With tents made for windy conditions, you will want to find the right balance between weight and durability, since durability is usually sacrificed for lighter weight.
+For tents with great wind resistance, you will want to find the right balance between weight and durability, since durability is usually sacrificed for lighter weight.
 For example, you’ll typically find that a backpacking tent will have a lower denier than a heavier car camping tent because those pounds have to come off from somewhere.

 For ultralight weight backpacking, the NEMO Hornet would be the best option with its 1 lb.
 15oz weight.
-For the budget backpacker who can afford to carry a little extra in exchange for affordability, the MSR and Marmot would both be great options.
-These are also great for car camping, or you can upgrade a little weight to the Coleman or Mountain Hardwear.
+For the budget backpacker who can afford to carry a little extra weight in exchange for affordability, the MSR and Marmot would both be great options.
 For extreme durability where weight doesn’t matter, the best option is really a rooftop tent.
-It offers significantly more durable fabric that can withstand the elements but weight doesn’t matter since it’s mounted to your vehicle.
+It offers significantly more durable fabric that can withstand high winds but weight doesn’t matter since it’s mounted to your vehicle.